 Are you exploring a business analyst role and wondering if you have the required business analysis skills and experience?

-Before I forget, I want to be sure you know about my step-by-step BA career planning course (it’s free) that’s designed to help you, the mid-career professional, kick-start your business analysis career.
+Before I forget, I want to be sure you know about my Quick Start to Success as a Business Analyst training (it’s free) that’s designed to help you, the mid-career professional, kick-start your business analysis career.
+This training provides an introduction to what a business analyst does and a deeper dive into what skills you need to be successful as a business analyst.

 Now, onto the skills.